Keyword Clustering: The Ultimate Guide to SEO Success

 Working with clusters doesn’t end after your content is published.

 It’s crucial to check whether search engines see your clusters the way you see them.
 In other words, you need to check which pages rank for the selected groups of terms.
-If the wrong pages get into the search results for a certain keyword cluster, this can indicate that either your page isn’t properly optimized or you have keyword cannibalization problems (two pages are optimized for the same keyword cluster).
+If the wrong pages get into the search engine results for a certain keyword cluster, this can indicate that either your page isn’t properly optimized or you have keyword cannibalization problems (two pages are optimized for the same keyword cluster).

 There are several ways to check rankings.

-Keyword Rank Tracker
+Keyword Rank Tracking Tool

 Using SE Ranking’s search engine rank tracker, you can see pages that rank for a certain keyword and check their ranking history for it.